aedanpope/tc_client/README.md

 Recent research into Reinforcement learning has used _micromanagement battles_ in the the real-time strategy game StarCraft as benchmarks for reinforcement learning algorithms.

-Historically, the battles have been between symmetrical forces.
+In this research, the battles have been between symmetrical forces.
 Giving no orders in these battles (and thus defaulting to self-defence) can still result in a win 80%+ of the time.
-Many micro problems in StarCraft require very specific actions to have any chance of success.
+However, many micro problems in real StarCraft games require very specific actions to have any chance of success.

 When pitting a fast ranged unit vs. a slow melee one in StarCraft, the optimal control strategy for the ranged unit is to _Kite_ the melee one (fire from range, dance backwards before the melee unit can attack, and fire again).
 Giving no orders in this Battle to the ranged unit is a guaranteed loss.